carlosdfrts/to-do_list/README.md

 ## Files
 • Program.cs: Contains the program's main function, where the user can interact with the provided menu.

-• tarefas.txt: The tarefas.txt file is used for storing tasks created by the user.
+• tarefas.txt: This file is used for storing tasks created by the user.
 Each line in the file represents a single task.

 ## Contribution